 - A patent search might present data to evaluate the power of an organization’s patent portfolio.

 A patent novelty search features a patent search report itemizing patents associated to your invention ranked in order from very relevant to much less relevant.
 A patent novelty search contains PDF copies of cited patents.
 Patent search studies and PDF copies of cited patents are delivered via e-mail.

 A printed copy of the patent search report and cited paperwork are also available upon request for an additional fee.
 CD copies of the search report and cited paperwork can be accessed upon request for no further cost.

 How Long Does a Patent Search Take to Complete?

 A patent search takes two weeks after you submit drawings and a written explanation of your invention.

 What Information About My Invention Should I Include?

 You should include drawings, photographs, and textual content explaining how your invention works.
 You will also need to provide information that explains the business or context in which your invention is used and firm names of your recognized rivals or potential licensors.

 If you need help with a patent search, you can post your legal need on UpCounsel’s marketplace.
-UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Stripe and Twilio.